Your Guide to the MA in Communication

 Written by Coursera Staff • Updated on

-In this article, we’ll go over more about the MA in communication, what it takes to earn this graduate degree, and the roles you can explore after graduation.
+Discover details about the MA in communication, including what it is, the coursework it entails, what it takes to earn this graduate degree, and the roles you can explore after graduation.

 What is an MA in communication?

-The Master of Arts in Communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree, and which tends to focus on theories, strategies, and practices of effective communication.
-However, some schools also emphasize media studies given the close relationship between the two subjects.
+The Master of Arts in communication is an advanced degree you can pursue once you’ve earned your bachelor’s degree.
+It tends to focus on theories, strategies, and effective communication practices.
+Some programs also emphasize media studies, given the close relationship between the two subjects.

 Take time to research the different institutions offering an MA or MS in communication, and pay attention to the focus of each program as well as the coursework you’ll be expected to complete.
 Think about how these parameters align with your larger educational and career goals.